s-ccs/FreeViewingMSCOCO/experiment/README.md

 ```

 > [!NOTE]
-> Here we install opensesame via conda.
-If you want to install via other download options, please refer to the [official website](https://osdoc.cogsci.nl/3.2/download#all-download-options).
+> Here we install OpenSesame via conda.
+If you want to install it via other download options, please refer to the [official website](https://osdoc.cogsci.nl/3.2/download#all-download-options).

 2. EyeLink 1000 Plus Setup
     - Connect the EyeLink 1000 Plus to the host PC and follow the instructions in the manual to set up the device.
 [More on this later].